Catalin246/php-web-shop-amazon/README.md

 2. Clone the project: https://github.com/Catalin246/php-web-shop-amazon
 3. Install npm

-In a terminal, run:

 `npm install`

 4. Install webpack

-In a terminal, run:

 `npm install -g webpack webpack-cli`

+5. Run the project

+`docker-compose up`

-5. Bundle the css and javascript
+6. Bundle the css and javascript

-In a terminal, run:

 `npm run watch`

-6. Run the project

-In a terminal, run:

-`docker-compose up`
+You are ready to explore the wewsite!

 NGINX will now serve files in the app/public folder.
 Visit localhost in your browser to check.
 PHPMyAdmin is accessible on localhost:8080